baonq888/taskhub-saas-api/README.md

 # TaskHub SaaS API

 **A scalable multi-tenant SaaS API built with Node.js, PostgreSQL, and Redis.**
 TaskHub is a **Jira/Trello-like** project management system designed for **multi-tenancy** with a shared database architecture.
-It provides powerful task and project management features while ensuring tenant isolation and performance optimization.
+It provides task and project management features while ensuring tenant isolation and performance optimization.

 ## Tech Stack
 - **Backend:** Node.js (Express)